NYX Cold Brew vs NYX Los Angeles: What's the Difference?

 Both shades can drift muted or mauve, and neither behaves like a standard warm brown once it is on the lips.
 The difference is that Los Angeles feels dustier and mauvier overall, while Cold Brew keeps more rosy berry-brown movement.

 This is a comparison of nuance more than intensity.
 Both are softer-definition shades, and both can show up without becoming dramatic contour browns.
-On deeper skin, the distinction is often less about whether the shade appears at all and more about whether it creates enough edge for the kind of lip definition you want.

 Cold Brew reads as a rosy, muted brown with visible berry influence.